This is a slightly revised version of an article that was first published in the Oct/Nov 2017 print and e-edition of Global Geneva magazine.

 Mandela, for his part, said the Davos 1992 visit made a major impact on his perception of the world and particularly of free markets, influencing substantially his policies as president.
 He came back in 1997 and 1999 and a friendship developed between them.

-Mixing with the rich, famous and powerful for over 40 years at the annual Davos meeting of his organization, Klaus Schwab – now in his 80th year – is well aware of the Forum’s image problem.
+Mixing with the rich, famous and powerful for 50 years now at the annual Davos meeting of his organization, Klaus Schwab – now in his 82rd year – is well aware of the Forum’s image problem.
 “It’s very easy to say that Davos is a rich man’s club or a club of the powerful and construct a kind of conspiracy of people committed completely to shareholder principles and ruthless organization against humanity,” he acknowledges.

 But he insists: “It’s just the contrary.
 What we want to show is that ruthless organization or thinking about business without taking into consideration social dimensions in the end is self-destructive.”